nlesc-sigs/nlp-sig/README.md

-# eHumanities SIG
+# Natural Language Processing SIG

-The eHumanities SIG of the Netherlands eScience Center is a group of researchers interested in digital humanities.
+The Natural Language Processing SIG of the Netherlands eScience Center (formerly eHumanities SIG) is a group of researchers interested in natural language processing.
 We meet once a month to discuss recent developments in the field, usually by discussing a new paper about a topic relevant to the current projects of the eScience Center.
 A list of previous meetings and their topics can be found below.
 At request, the meetings may be joined by external people.

 Contact person: Erik Tjong Kim Sang e.tjongkimsang(a)esciencenter.nl